IS-87/kaggle_zillow_2017/README.md

 Random_Solution_v3.ipynb is the simplest "solution".
 It sets all the predictions to the current mean of logerror in the training set.
 Score is 0.0651279.

+Random_Solution_v4.ipynb is a combination of Random_Solution_v3.ipynb with the specific feature "pull" of Random_Solution_v2.ipynb.